Skip to main content

 Why This Matters

-• Redirects let your customers come back to your app smoothly after paying.
+• Redirects allow customers to return to your app smoothly after completing a payment.

-• To be 100% sure of the final result, your system should also check Paywint’s webhook or fetch the payment details.
+• To ensure complete accuracy, your system should also verify the final result through Paywint’s webhook or by retrieving the payment details.

 Quick Setup

-1. In your Paywint Dashboard, set your Payment Callback URL (the page where customers should land after payment).
+1. In Developer Panel → Redirect/Webhook, set your Payment Redirect URL (the page where customers should land after payment).

 2. Make sure this page can read the status and id from the web address.